GOGLA Board

 Advisory Board

-Geoffrey is an Investment Director and Head of the Energy Access and Efficiency team at CDC Group providing debt financing solutions for decentralised energy and resource efficiency.
-In addition to providing catalytic finance to companies, Geoffrey is engaged in cross-cutting initiatives to promote the sustainable development of the energy access sector.
-Prior to joining CDC, Geoffrey was a Chief Investment Officer in the private sector operations department at the African Development Bank where he was responsible for leading teams in corporate and project finance transactions in a variety of sectors, including energy, agribusiness and financial services.
+Prior to joining BII, Geoffrey was a Chief Investment Officer in the private sector operations department at the African Development Bank where he was responsible for leading teams in corporate and project finance transactions in a variety of sectors, including energy, agribusiness and financial services.
 Geoffrey holds an MBA from HEC Paris.

 Geoffrey Manley